 As companies continue to collect large amounts of data, many of them are looking to leverage that data to grow revenue by monetizing their data.
 TMX Group, the leading financial services and stock exchange company based in Canada, operates equities, fixed income, derivatives, and energy markets exchanges and was looking for a way to organize and manage their cloud data governance to make data available to analysts and business users to serve use cases such as monetizing data for revenue growth and providing 360-degree customer views to improve customer experience and uncover cross-sell and up-sell opportunities.

-Challenge: The company had a complex data environment with data sprawled across the organization.
+Challenge: TMX had a complex data environment with data sprawled across the organization.
 Facing challenges connecting and integrating their siloed data sources, the company wanted to centralize, augment and enrich data sets.
-They also wanted to provide enriched, trusted data to lines of business in a way that was governed and traceable through a self-service data catalog.
+They also wanted to provide enriched, trusted data to lines of business in a way that was governed and traceable through a self-service data marketplace.

 This would allow the company to provide broader on-demand accessibility, while ensuring data privacy and security to meet IT and industry regulations.